 The Sacrament of Baptism is sometimes called the ‘Door of the Church’ because it is the first of the seven Sacraments given, in terms of both timing and priority since receiving the other Sacraments depends upon it.

 If you wish to have your child baptized, please meet up with Fr.
-Danny after mass on Sunday and he will take it from there or call or email the parish office.
+Peter after mass on Sunday and he will take it from there or call or email the parish office.
 Baptisms are held once a month with an additional ceremony over the Christmas and Easter.
 Because of a ‘Ballyroan Baby Boom’ we have to apply a ‘resident parishioner rule’ so that we facilitate our new parishioners.
 Those living outside the parish should contact their parish, as Baptism is an entry into a local Christian Community